couchbaselabs/analytics-dotnet-client/docs/getting-started.md

 ### Options

 > [!WARNING]
-> Option classes are imutable records.
+> Option classes are immutable records.
 Each mutation returns a new instance of the options.

 Initialize, or modify options using: